Articles and links about and by Larry Loyie — great material for school projects about Larry Loyie

 In 2008, they were invited by the Durham School District to tour for three weeks in Ontario.
 In 2010, they visited the Fort McMurray area organized by the Young Alberta Book Society.
 They flew into Fort Chipewyan, visiting the community’s school as well as the old Hudson’s Bay Company site.

-Larry began working on his to-be-published last book, Toma, Voyageur, about his ancestor Toma, who was a voyageur in 1828 with the Hudson’s Bay Company.
-He discovered that many northern residents had fur trade roots, including Northern Lakes College library technician Shirley Anderson, whose ancestor James Anderson came from the Orkney Islands to work for “the Bay.”
+Larry began working on his to-be-published last book, Wild Waters, about his ancestor Toma, who was a voyageur in 1828 with the Hudson’s Bay Company.
+Larry discovered that many northern residents had fur trade roots, including Northern Lakes College library technician Shirley Anderson, whose ancestor James Anderson came from the Orkney Islands to work for “the Bay.”
 As Larry requested, co-author Constance Brissenden is finishing the second half of the book, based on Larry’s outline.

 Larry Loyie’s first children’s book, As Long as the Rivers Flow (Groundwood), is about his last traditional summer with his family before residential school.
 Published in 2002, it won the Norma Fleck Award for Canadian Children’s Non-Fiction and First Nation Communities Read award.
 The French version, Tant que couleront les rivières, is published by Les Editions des Plaines in Manitoba.